 A special case of our main Theorem~\ref{ThefulltheoremAE} below provides the following variant of the Riemannian-geometry version of the main theorem of~\cite{CarlottoSchoen}:

 \begin{theo} Let $n\ge 3$.
-Given two smooth $n$-dimensional asymptotically Euclidean Riemannian metrics $g_1$ and $g_2$ there exist cones and smooth asymptotically Euclidean metrics $g$ which coincide with $g_1$ outside of the cones and with $g_2$ inside slightly smaller cones, see Figure~\ref{F11IX16.1}, with the scalar curvature $R(g)$ between $R(g_1)$ and $R(g_2)$ in the intermediate region. \end{theo}
+Consider two smooth $n$-dimensional asymptotically Euclidean Riemannian metrics $g_1$ and $g_2$ and two nested cones with non-zero opening angles and vertices displaced along the symmetry axis, see Figure~\ref{F11IX16.1}.
+Simultaneously scaling-up the cones if necessary, or simultaneously shifting them to the asymptotic region, there exists a smooth asymptotically Euclidean metric $g$ which coincides with $g_1$ outside of the larger cone and with $g_2$ inside the smaller one, with the scalar curvature $R(g)$ lying between $R(g_1)$ and $R(g_2)$ in the intermediate region. \end{theo}

 In particular if $R(g_1)=R(g_2)=0$, then $R(g)=0$.

 In Section~\ref{S7X16.1} we show how Theorem~\ref{T11IX16.1} follows from our main Theorem~\ref{ThefulltheoremAE} below.
 The key to the proof of this last theorem is a weighted Poincar\'e inequality involving radially-scaled exponential weights, proved in Proposition~\ref{PL4VIII14.2} below.
 The rest of the proof is a verification of the hypotheses of the rather general results proved in~\cite{ChDelay}.